iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 If an operator $T$ is idempotent, meaning that $T\circ Tx = x$, and it's also Firmly nonexpansive, then it has to be a projector onto a convex set.
 The converse of the statement is also true.

-**Example | Proximal Mapping is Firmly Nonexpansive**
+#### **Example | Proximal Mapping is Firmly Nonexpansive**

-Due to it requires too many facts about this operator, visit [[../Proximal Operator/Moreau Envelope and Proximal Mapping]] for a coverage of this example.
-Recall from [[../Non-Smooth Calculus/Subgradient Central Hub]] that the subgradient operator is a monotone operator.
+Due to it requires too many facts about this operator, visit [Moreau Envelope and Proximal Mapping](../Proximal%20Operator/Moreau%20Envelope%20and%20Proximal%20Mapping.md) for a coverage of this example.
+Recall from [Subgradient Central Hub](../Non-Smooth%20Calculus/Subgradient%20Central%20Hub.md) that the subgradient operator is a monotone operator.
 Now we make the claim:

 > let $f$ be convex, proper, and lower semi-continuous, we have the proximal operator of $f$, denoted as $P_f, I - P_f$ being firmly non-expansive operators.